Jordan Rozum

 Selected Talks and Poster Presentations

 JC Rozum, JGT Zañudo, X Gan, D Deritei and R Albert.
 Parity and time-reversal in Boolean networks.
-Poster presented at the Cold Spring Harbor Laboratory Cellular Dyanamics and Models meeting, May 19-21, 2021.
+Poster presented at the Cold Spring Harbor Laboratory Cellular Dyanamics and Models conference.
+Laurel Hollow, NY, May 19-21, 2021

 JC Rozum.
 Boolean Networks: discrete dynamical models of high-dimensional nonlinear systems.
-Invited talk given at the University of Pennsylvania Mathematical Biology Seminar, Apr.
-6, 2021.
+Invited talk given at the University of Pennsylvania Mathematical Biology Seminar.
+Philadelphia, PA, Apr.
+6, 2021

 JC Rozum, JGT Zañudo, X Gan, and R Albert.
 Parity and time-reversal in Boolean networks.
-Talk given at the NetSci 2020 meeting, Rome, Italy (remote), Sep.
+Talk given at the NetSci international conference.
+Rome, Italy, Sep.
 25, 2020

 JC Rozum and R Albert.
 Control robust trap spaces with applications to biomolecular networks.
-Talk given at the NetSci 2019 meeting, Burlington, VT, May 29, 2019
+Talk given at the NetSci international conference.
+Burlington, VT, May 29, 2019